 Gillian Sefton SMS Development Officer

 Hugh McCaig Ecurie Ecosse Patron

 Jillian Shedden Director at Knockhill

-Peter Weall Chairman of the Scottish Association of Car Clubs
+Peter Weall Chairman of the Scottish Association of Motor Sport Clubs

 Robert Reid Ex professional rally co driver

 Rod Taylor MSA Kart committee member

 Sandy Denham MSA Council Member